mobiledgex/edge-cloud-sdk-unity/README.md

  await mxi.RegisterAndFindCloudlet();
 ```

-By default in Unity Editor you will be Wifi Mode which will connect you to wifi.dme.
+By default in Unity Editor you will connect with the Wifi DME, which is specified using the TestCarrierInfoClass in the CarrierInfoIntegration script.